semerded/plang/README.md

-# PLANG
+# Motra
-PLANG is a python library written on top of the brand new C based SDL3 library.
+Motra is a python library written on top of the brand new C based SDL3 library.
 Pre-made widgets with a lot of customization make development easier.
-> plang stands for Python Library For Apps & Games
+> the name is a fusion from the words 'motion' & 'framework'
 ----------
 # Features
 ## Low level access via High level API
 SDL3 is an excellent low level library to access all aspects of your system.
-PLANG uses this to the full capacity by implementing a higher level (class based) API on top of it.
+Motra uses this to the full capacity by implementing a higher level (class based) API on top of it.
 A clear documentation helps you understand what's going on under the hood and how to implement each feature.

 ## RenderQueue
-PLANG handles the rendering for you, you just need to define where and when you want your shape to be drawn.
+Motra handles the rendering for you, you just need to define where and when you want your shape to be drawn.
 The RenderQueue optimizes the rendering process to the best of it's ability.

 ## Widgets
-PLANG comes packed with widgets.
+Motra comes packed with widgets.
 Widgets are separated in 2 categories: basic widgets and extended widgets.
 ### Basic widgets
 - Button
     - creates a simple buttons